nystudio107/devmode/README.md

 http://localhost:8000
 ```

-The `webpack-dev-server` for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:8080`
+The `vite-dev-server` for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:3000`

-🎉 You're now up and running Nginx, PHP, Postgres, Redis, xdebug, & ffmpeg without having to do any devops!
+🎉 You're now up and running Node 16, Vite, Nginx, PHP, Postgres, Redis, xdebug, & ffmpeg without having to do any devops!

 The first time you do `make dev` it will be slow, because it has to build all of the Docker images.